ChristopherWilks/snaptron-experiments/README.md

 Intermediate data downloaded from the Snaptron web services is stored in the snaptron_tmp directory.

+The SSC analysis takes several minutes to complete (~15) as it has to make more than 200 queries to both the GTEx and SRAv2 compilations.

+The other two should complete within a minute.

 1. Shared sample count (SSC) [Script](scripts/run_ssc.sh)